-(2 amended Apr.
-3, 2012, P.L.209, No.21) Section 2.1.
+Section 2.1.
 Application for public adjuster license.

-Individuals.--An individual who is a resident of this (a) Commonwealth may apply to the department for a resident public adjuster license.
-An individual who is not a resident of this Commonwealth may apply for a nonresident public adjuster license.
+Individuals. -- An individual who is a resident of this Commonwealth may apply to the department for a resident public adjuster license.
+An individual who is not a resident of this

+Commonwealth may apply for a nonresident public adjuster license.
 To apply for a public adjuster license, an individual shall submit to the department:

-(1) a completed application on forms approved by the department;
+(1)a completed application on forms approved by the department;

-the applicant's fingerprints, for the department (2) to receive national criminal history records information from the Criminal Justice Information Services Division of the Federal Bureau of Investigation;

-(3) documentation verifying the applicant passed or is exempt from the public adjuster licensing examination; and

-(4) the required license fee and fees for obtaining national criminal history records information.

-Business entities.--Upon designating one or more (b) officers or partners licensed under this act to be responsible for the business entity's compliance with the insurance laws and regulations of the Commonwealth, a business entity may apply to the department for a public adjuster license.
+- the applicant's fingerprints, for the department to receive national criminal history records information from the Criminal Justice Information Services Division of the Federal Bureau of Investigation; - (3) documentation verifying the applicant passed or is exempt from the public adjuster licensing examination; and - the required license fee and fees for obtaining national criminal history records information. - Business entities. -- Upon designating one or more officers or partners licensed under this act to be responsible for the business entity's compliance with the insurance laws and regulations of the Commonwealth, a business entity may apply to the department for a public adjuster license.
 A business entity with an office in this Commonwealth shall apply for a resident public adjuster license.
 A business entity that does not have an office in this Commonwealth shall apply for a nonresident public adjuster license.
-The designated licensees of the business entity shall submit to the department:

-a completed business entity application on forms (1)approved by the department;

-(2) proof of the public adjuster license held by the designated licensees; and

-(3) the required license fee.

-(c) License fee.--A nonrefundable \$200 fee shall accompany a completed application for a resident or nonresident public adjuster license until modified by the department by regulation.
-(2.1 added Apr.
-3, 2012, P.L.209, No.21)
+The designated licensees of the business entity shall submit to the department: - a completed business entity application on forms approved by the department; - (2) proof of the public adjuster license held by the designated licensees; and - the required license fee. - License fee. -- A nonrefundable \$200 fee shall accompany a completed application for a resident or nonresident public adjuster license until modified by the department by regulation.
+Section 2.2.
+Licensing.